Click a question to view the answer. If your question is not answered below, email Study Abroad your question.

 Most programs allow students to study abroad in their sophomore, junior, or senior years.
 Purdue summer programs allow students to study abroad the summer after their freshman year.
 Students can study on Purdue study tours anytime during their Purdue career, as long as they are in good academic standing.

-Am I academically eligible to study abroad?
+Am I eligible to apply to study abroad?

 Do I have to speak a foreign language to study abroad?

-Not usually.
-Over half of our programs allow you to take courses in English, either in English-speaking countries or in specially-designed programs in other countries.
+No. Over half of our programs allow you to take courses in English, either in English-speaking countries or in specially-designed programs in other countries.
 However, Purdue does offer many options for students who wish to take some or all of their courses in another language.

 Can I study a foreign language while abroad?